-The single anti-submarine strap of the five-point system must be attached to the primary structure and have a metal-to-metal connection with the single release common to the lap belt and shoulder harness.
+The single anti-submarine strap of the five-point system must have a metal-to-metal connection with the single release common to the lap belt and shoulder harness.

 (B) 6 Point System

 A six point system consists of a 76 mm (3 inch) wide lap belt, approximately 76 mm (3 inch) wide shoulder harness straps and two, approximately 51 mm (2 inch) wide leg or anti-submarine strap.